-Eagle County Public Health and Environment is updating the county’s Public Health Order regarding COVID-19.
-In alignment with the county’s Transition Trail Map, the move to the “Blue” Phase is anticipated to take place on Monday, May 25.
+Eagle County Public Health and Environment has updated the county’s Public Health Order regarding COVID-19.
+In alignment with the county’s Transition Trail Map and with modifications in accordance with a variance from the Colorado Department of Public Health and Environment (CDPHE), the move to the “Black Diamond” Phase will take place on July 3.

 As we find reimagined ways to celebrate the Fourth of July holiday, Mayor Dave Chapin relfects on our journey to be stronger together.